Enricrypto/vault-contract/README.md

 1) use the EthX market instead of weth ✅
 2) add another function to compound rewards ✅
 3) that function should claim the stader token ✅
-4) than use uniswapV3 to sell the Stader token for ETH/USDC ✅
+4) function that uses uniswapV3 to sell the Stader token for ETH/USDC ✅
 5) use vm.warp or similar to manipulate time on your fork tests so you get enough rewards in your test